Stop Making Sense

 Source: Qcharts annotated by the author

 I like the look of Dropbox (DBX).
-Consolidating a small pop while trading above the 20, 50, and 200 day SMA’s.
+Consolidating a small pop while trading above the 20, 50, and 200-day SMAs.
 The 20 and 50 are upsloping.
 This issue could see further gains.

 Source: Qcharts annotated by the author